 (1) A person must not, unless the person has a permit to do so, exhibit a sign in the Riverpark or development control area.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) Subregulation (1) does not apply to the following signs —